Whole Health Partnerships for Addiction Treatment

-We work closely with preferred addiction treatment centers and encourage, when appropriate, group therapy with other individuals in similar situations.
-This provides social reinforcement and help enforce the behavioral likelihood to abstinence and a healthy lifestyle.
-Including group therapy can drastically improve long-term sobriety.
+At Whole Health, we work closely with select addiction treatment centers in Delray Beach and Palm Beach County.
+We encourage, when appropriate, group therapy with other individuals in similar situations.
+This provides social reinforcement and help enforce substance abstinence and a healthy lifestyle.
+Group therapy can drastically improve long-term sobriety.

 With our closely-monitored, individualized treatment plans we ensure that our treatment center partners guide our clients through other aspects that directly affect their recovery.
 These may include legal issues, family issues, and other social problems that require assistance.
 We will put you on the best path for you, depending on your individual needs and circumstances.

 Having a physician or healthcare provider trained and experienced in drug and alcohol use disorders is vitally important in addressing your needs.
 While we try to provide and encourage non-medication solutions, they are not always adequate on their own for the individual suffering from addiction.
 Our caring staff evaluates for co-occurring psychiatric disorders including bipolar disorder, depression, anxiety, post-traumatic stress (PTSD), schizophrenia and others.
 We then analyze possible underlying metabolic issues in men and women that may be contributing to these disorders or patient’s addiction.
 This ensures our patients are physiologically in an optimal place to proceed with an effective and individualized treatment program.

 If you, or a loved one suffers from drug, or alcohol addiction Dr. Ligotti of Whole Health in Delray Beach can help.

 Give us a call (855) 965-1626 and start your out-patient opiate detox in Delray Beach.
 Out-patient addiction treatment allows you to continue working and be with family.

 We can help you quickly discontinue dangerous narcotics without painful, miserable side-effects and without hospitalization!